-Organ Meats with High Vitamin B – There isn’t one organ meat that has a dominate position in terms of Vitamin B concentration.
+Organ Meats with High Vitamin B – There isn’t one organ meat that dominates in terms of Vitamin B concentration.
 A combination of Liver, Heart and Kidney will give you adequate coverage.
-But if you had to pick one, I would go with Liver.
+If you had to pick one, go with Liver.

 B1 – Thiamin

-Energy - Helps convert carbohydrates into energy and plays a role in muscle contraction and delivery of nerve signals.
+Energy - Helps convert carbohydrates into energy and plays a role in muscle contraction and nerve signals delivery.
+(17)

-Brain Health - Research has shown that thiamin deficiency can lead to cognitive decline caused by oxidative stress of nerve cells, memory loss and reduce glucose metabolism which are risk factors to Alzheimer’s.
+Brain Health - Thiamin deficiency can lead to cognitive decline caused by oxidative stress of nerve cells, memory loss and reduce glucose metabolism which are risk factors to Alzheimer’s.
+(18)

-Eye Health – A study shows Thiamin’s relationship with eye health – higher levels of Thiamin decreased their chances for cataracts.
+Eye Health – A study shows Thiamin’s relationship with eye health – higher levels of B1 decreased participants chances for cataracts.
+(19)

 B2 – Riboflavin

-Eye Health - Early studies show that B2 is important to eye health and may prevent cataracts.
+Eye Health - Early studies show B2 is important to eye health and may prevent cataracts.
+(22)

 B3 – Niacin

-Niacin helps with nerve function, skin maintenance, digestive system and converting food into energy (ATP) for cell to utilize.
+Niacin helps with nerve function, skin maintenance, digestive system and converting food into energy (ATP) for cells to utilize.
+(23)

 B5 – Pantothenic Acid

-Hair Health - Different forms of Pantothenic Acid is used in commercial products.
-There is a study that shows it may help to prevent thinning hair.
+Hair Health - Different forms of Pantothenic Acid are used in commercial products.
+A study shows it may help prevent thinning hair.
+(26)

 B6 – Pyridoxine

-Makes antibodies to help fight disease and help maintain nerve function.
+Makes antibodies to help fight diseases and maintain nerve function.
+(27)

-Brain Health - Studies show that B6 combined with other B vitamins helps with cognitive functions.
-It plays a major role in protein metabolism.
+Brain Health - Studies show that B6 combined with other B vitamins help with cognitive functions.
+(28) It plays a major role in protein metabolism.

-Studies demonstrated a correlation between vitamin B6 and cognitive function in the elderly.
+Studies demonstrated a correlation between Vitamin B6 and cognitive function in the elderly.
 The Boston Normative Aging Study found a relation between higher serum vitamin B6 concentrations and better memory test scores in 70 men aged 54–81 years.
+(29)

 B7 – Biotin

-Hair Health - There is a general perception that biotin helps to make hair healthier and nails stronger.
-There are small studies that show nail improvement but not enough for consensus.
+Hair Health - There is a general perception that biotin helps make hair healthier and nails stronger.
+Small studies show nail improvement but not enough for consensus.
 It does help with hair loss if you are biotin deficient.
+(34)

-Research shows that folate deficiency is highly prevalent.
+Research shows folate deficiency is highly prevalent.
 The deficiency is linked to cancer, anemia, cardiovascular diseases and neural tube defect during pregnancy.
+(35)

-Pregnancy – Help with embryo neurological development and helps prevent neural tube defect that is a birth defect to the brain or spine.
+Pregnancy – Helps with embryo neurological development and aids in preventing neural tube defect, a birth defect to the brain or spine.
+(36)

-Mental Health – Study shows that people with low folate levels may be more likely to have depression.
+Mental Health – Study shows people with low folate levels may be more likely to have depression.
+(36)

-Heart Health – Low Folic acid levels is linked lower homocysteine in the blood.
-This amino acid is linked to higher hear disease risk.
-Other studies show that folic acid along with other B vitamins helps prevent stroke.
+Heart Health – Low Folic acid levels are linked to lower homocysteine in the blood.
+This amino acid is linked to higher heart disease risk.
+Other studies show folic acid along with other B vitamins help prevent stroke.
+(36)

-Note: There is a difference between Folate and Folic acid.
-Folate is naturally occurring that you find in foods.
-Folic acids is synthesized and fortified into foods like cereal.
+Important Note: There is a difference between Folate and Folic acid.
+Folate is naturally occurring in foods.
+Folic acid is synthesized and fortified into foods like cereal.
 It’s recommended to take the natural source – Folate.
+(37)

 B12 – Cyanocobalamin

-Helps in the formation of red blood cell and supports the central nervous system.
+Helps in the formation of red blood cells and supports the central nervous system.
+(38)

 DNA - Helps with DNA formation

-Deficiency - People are getting enough B12 via diet, the issue is absorption, up to 15% of the population have this issue.
-People over 50 are one of the susceptible groups for deficiency.
+Deficiency - People are getting enough B12 via diet, the issue is absorption.
+Almost 15% of the population have this challenge.
+(40) People over 50 are highly susceptible.

-CoQ10- It’s one of the main engine drivers for cell growth, energy and maintenance and acts as a naturally antioxidant produced by the body.
-CoQ10 production decreases as you age.
+CoQ10- One of the main engine drivers for cell growth, energy and maintenance.
+Acts as a natural antioxidant produced by the body.
+(41) CoQ10 production decreases as you age.

-Heart Health - Studies show that CoQ10 helps improve congestive heart failure symptoms and may reduce blood pressure.
+Heart Health - Studies show that CoQ10 might help treat conditions such as congestive heart failure and may reduce blood pressure.
+(42)

-Parkinson - Research also shows that it may help people with Parkinson disease – a nervous system disorder that affects movement.
+Parkinson - Research shows it may help people with Parkinson disease – a nervous system disorder affecting movement.
+(42)

-Antioxidant - The fat-soluble’s antioxidant characteristics have taken interest by the medical community.
-For kidney disease, oxidative stress is a major contributor in diabetic kidney disease.
-Some studies show that high amounts of CoQ10 help in reducing oxidative stress.
+Antioxidant - For kidney disease, oxidative stress is a major contributor to diabetic kidney disease.
+Some studies show high amounts of CoQ10 help reduce oxidative stress.
 The study is small and more research is needed for conclusive evidence.
+(43)

-Inflammation - Diseases related to chronic, low-grade inflammation as also known as metabolic diseases are known to respond well to CoQ10.
+Inflammation - Diseases related to chronic, low-grade inflammation also known as metabolic diseases respond well to CoQ10.
 For example, patients with rheumatoid arthritis received 100 mg/day of CoQ10 for 2 months saw improvement.
+(43)